apaz-cli/daisho/planning/Native.md

 ## Rules:
 1. Native methods cannot be defined on a trait.
-   * However you can declare a native function and call it inside a Stilts method to get around this.
+   * However you can declare a native function and call it inside a Daisho method to get around this.
     ```rust
     // Ex:
     native Void nativeFn() { printf("Native Code.\n"); fflush(stdout); };